Corrosion-Resistant Plumbing Pipes: Materials, Prevention & Replacement

 Neutral water (pH 7-8.5) Copper, PEX, CPVC Galvanized steel

-Coastal/salt air environments Stainless steel, PEX Galvanized steel, copper
+Coastal/salt air environments Stainless steel (316), PEX Galvanized steel, copper

 Pincher's Pro Tip

 Get a water quality test before choosing a pipe material.
-Many local utilities offer free or low-cost water testing.
-Knowing your pH, hardness, and chlorine levels takes the guesswork out of selecting the most corrosion-resistant material for your specific situation — and can save you thousands in premature pipe failures.
+Many local utilities now offer free water testing as part of EPA-mandated lead service line inventories.
+Knowing your pH, hardness, and chlorine levels takes the guesswork out of selecting the most corrosion-resistant material for your specific situation, and can save you thousands in premature pipe failures.

 Understanding PEX plumbing pros, cons, and installation costs can help homeowners budget for a full repiping project using corrosion-resistant materials.